 Whale Sharks (Rhincodon typus) are a rare and special sight on our tours.
-We see them a few times each year, and each encounter is special.
 Although they can grow quite large (40+ ft) their spots provide excellent camouflage.
 They are more frequent in the deep water of our Niihau boat tours than on our Napali Coast boat tours, although they are seen on both.

 This gentle and slow filter feeding shark is the largest living fish species.
 A solitary creature, it is rarely seen in groups unless feeding at locations with an abundance of food.
 This distinctively-marked shark is believed to have originated about 60 million years ago.

 The name “whale shark” comes from the fish’s large size and eating habits; that is, a shark as large as a whale that shares a similar filter feeder eating mode.